nbbaier/100-days-of-code/log.md

 ### Skip day: March 14, 2022

 **Today's Progress**: Had a bunch of work that needed catching up on, so decided to take this Monday as a skip day and to get back on the ling/coding horse tomorrow!

+### Day 12: March 15, 2022

+**Today's Progress**: Got back to it today!
+Did more of the Udemy course, finishing up to day 12.
+Refreshed about variable scope in Python, wrote a little guess the number game with the course.
+Earlier in the day followed a tutorial for a script for monitoring internet speed and printing results to a csv.